albertdiones/coding_10min_a_day/README.md

 40. print out the date/time on New York City
 41. add 1 hour interval to current time and output (date/time manipulation [oop??])
 42. get date yesterday and output (date/time manipulation [substraction and rounding off])
-43. complete 24 timezones list (numeric array of objects/assoc array)
+43. attempt to list 24 timezones list (numeric array of objects/assoc array)
-44.
+44. Censor the word fuck and dead with asterisk
+45. Check if string contains '@'
+46. Check if string contains @gmail.com
 24. ask for one of two defined languages, count up to ten in words on the language chosen
 25. for loop: list of time on different timezones (use associative array or standard object)
 26. add new timezones on the list on previous task using array_push() and array_unshift() equivalent